PATH Study FAQs for Researchers

 How do I get access to the PATH Study biospecimens?

-Researchers interested in accessing PATH Study biospecimens for biospecimen research should refer to the PATH Study Biospecimen Access Program page.
+When the BAP is available, researchers interested in accessing PATH Study biospecimens for biospecimen research can refer to the PATH Study Biospecimen Access Program page.
 This page provides instructions on applying for access, the schedule for reviewing applications, and frequently asked questions about the program.

 I am using the PATH Study Restricted-Use Files.
 What are the appropriate procedures that I should follow?